Property Searches When Buying A House – Do You Really Need Them?

 Are Searches Necessary When Buying A House?

-Property searches are a crucial and necessary part of the conveyancing process – even though they are not a legal requirement for anyone buying a property.
+You might be disappointed to hear that the answer is yes.
+Property searches are a crucial and necessary part of the conveyancing process – even though they are not a legal requirement.

 Different searches will bring up different issues: